Tote vs GK Software:

 AI-native point-of-sale built specifically for fuel and convenience, not a general retail platform shoehorned into our industry

-GK Software launched their fuel and convenience offering five years ago, built by many of the same people who created legacy systems at NCR.
-They may talk about being modern, cloud-first, and AI-powered, but under the hood, it's the same thinking from the same playbook.
-An improved version of what came before, not a reimagining of what's possible.
+GK Software launched their fuel and convenience offering five years ago, adapting their multi-format retail platform for fuel and convenience.
+They may talk about being cloud-first and AI-powered, but under the hood, it's the same thinking from the same old playbook

 What to look for